lyndsysimon/chief/ChatAssistant/README.md

 The `example_flow()` function in `main.py` demonstrates a single end-to-end interaction without real audio input.
 It primes the state with telemetry and a reference dataset, runs the LLM stub, and prints the response.
+If `ELEVENLABS_API_KEY` and `ELEVENLABS_VOICE_ID` are present in the shell where you launch the script, the demo automatically wires up ElevenLabs TTS so you hear synthesized speech.
+When those variables are missing it falls back to a simple confirmation tone.

 ```bash
 python -m ChatAssistant.main
 ```

-Expected console output:
+Expected console output and audio:

 ```
 Combat: 450 km/h, Landing: 350 km/h, Takeoff: 320 km/h